EvanMcBroom/lsa-whisperer/README.md

 ### GetCredentialKey

-Get the credential key of the authentication packet.
+Get the primary credential key (e.g. the NTLM and SHA1 hashes) for a logon session.
 The `SeTcbPrivilege` is required.

 ```